 - Better technique with jumping, throwing, landing and changing direction.

 - Be more “bullet proof” to non contact injury.

-Why is it important in groin, hip, ACL, knee and ankle injuries ?
+Why core strength exercises are important in groin, hip, ACL, knee and ankle injuries ?

 A major factor in lower limb injuries in sport is stop the body from moving in an uncontrolled fashion over the supporting leg.